Login

 • Royal Box

 Formal.
-Used by the British royal family and their guests.
-The dress code is set by the convention of the family and their staff; jacket and tie for men is standard.
+Used by the royal family and their guests; jacket and tie is the floor.

 • Stalls

 Smart-casual to smart.
-The conventional Royal Albert Hall guest seat.
+The standard Albert Hall seat, and the safe middle.

 • Rausing Circle